githubteacher/devs-part1-102615/uniquedeep-balaju.md

 # Hello All, Kathmandu Nepal is one of the best place to live in.
+- Anyone willing to be at the top of the world
 - High Himalayas
 - Place of Peace & Harmony
 - Mix of ethical groups